ssamot/t5arc/docs/notes_on_object_detection_logic.rst

 **Assumption #1:**
 Without correct object identification (or generation) no other logic works.

-The idea of objectness is given as one of the possible High-level knowledge priors in :ref:`MeasureOfIntelligence`:
+The idea of objectness is given as one of the possible High-level knowledge priors in [Ref12]_

 *High-level knowledge priors regarding objects and phenomena in our external environment.
 This may include prior knowledge of* :strong:`visual objectness` *(what defines an object),